 Mental Health Services offers a variety of psychotherapy services to students who are currently enrolled at UCCS.
 These services may include any member of the student's family or significant relationship that the student may wish to include in their therapy.
-Students are charged very affordable fees for our counseling services ($15 per session).
-Students who carry UCCS Student Health Insurance will have no copay for services in Mental Health Services.
+Students are charged very affordable fees for our counseling services ($20 per session).
 To ensure that the majority of students can utilize the services, our focus is on providing short-term psychotherapy.
 Students can initiate services by calling our main line (719-255-4444) or by coming to the Wellness Center inside the Recreation and Wellness Center in person.
 Once you leave your name, contact information, and the best times to be seen, the next available counselor will call you for your first appointment.
 If the concern requires specialized services or long term treatment, the student is usually referred to off-campus resources.

 Public Safety at (719) 255-3111 (if on campus);